rickosborne/cascades/md/25-4-2-a-better-plan.md

 "Forward," she said to me, relaxing her grip.

-I turned to walk forward and she let my neck spin in her hand.
+I turned to walk forward, and she let my neck spin in her hand.
 I felt something cool press against my skin just below her thumb and got the hint.
 She clamped down again to let me know to move.

 "Stay," I heard her hiss to the others.

 We walked slowly, a step at a time up the aisle.
-I moved to draw aside the curtain to Smoking and she shifted her grip to crush my windpipe.
+I moved to draw aside the curtain to Smoking.
+She shifted her grip to crush my windpipe.

 "Stop," she whispered.
 "The briefcase.